 I don’t like the tire parts of this Italeri kit.
 I forgot if it was a Bronco or a Trumpeter, I tried to put on Michelin tires that were cast from HEMTT series kits in the past.
 I think it’s a bit bigger than the standard, but I use it because I prefer a sturdy look.
 I have a little bad shaping, but I don’t care.

 I think Italeri should prepare a lot of spare ammunition cases whose name is a Gun-truck.
-It is very sad that there are no accessories at all.
+Sadly, there are no accessories at all.
 From Tamiya’s Modern U.S. Military Equipment Set, place a box of combat rations.
 There were some parts of the ammunition case in the set, but most of them were 40 mm ammunition cases and only 2 were 12.7 mm ammunition cases.

 The dust marks on the wipers were made by tracing the lids of plastic bottles several times before.
 Now I have a Voyager masking stencil, so it’s a little easier.
-It’s strange that I can’t fit the wiper with a rather beautiful fan shape.
+Strangely, I can’t fit the wiper with a rather beautiful fan shape.

 The Italeri Armored Gun Truck has been completed.
 A gun truck is a transport truck equipped with an armored cabin and carrier and armed with machine guns, grenade launchers, etc. Many vehicles were remodeled in the field.

 Increased armor is painted in rusty colors.
 I used Vallejo Cavalry Brown.
 I didn’t have this color, it’s too much trouble to buy just one.
 I bought it while I stopped around Akihabara.
 It seemed difficult to mix this color, so I’m glad I bought it.